 Both promise the same image quality in half the file size, and you’ll be able to export in formats that other platforms can understand.

-Apple also showed off ARKit, its new platform for augmented reality apps – think Pokemon Go for everyday apps, and if developers embrace it that could mean a whole world of fun in future apps.
+Apple's also launched ARKit, its new platform for augmented reality apps – think Pokemon Go for everyday apps, and if developers embrace it that could mean a whole world of fun in future apps.

 iOS 11 vs iOS 10: Control Center, HomeKit and Multi-Room Audio